Skilled Survival’s Survival Machete Buyers Guide

 They’re frequently built full tang.

-This means the metal of the blade extends through the handle.
 And the grips are usually attached by a rivet through the blade.

 Full-tang construction is more durable than partial tang because the blade can not come free of the handle during rough use.